 One of the most commonly grown shade garden plants, hostas have captured the hearts of gardeners everywhere.
 Also called plantain lilies, these plants have a diverse offering of foliage shapes, colors, and sizes.
 Hosta 'Touch of Class' is a stunning selection bearing chartreuse leaves widely edged in blue.

 'Goodness Gracious' Hosta

 What was once just a simple green leafy plant has now become a rich palette of background color in many shade gardens.
 Within the course of its fairly recent life in horticulture, hosta plants have been hybridized, divided, shared, and mutated many times to create what we see today.
 'Goodness Gracious' originated from 'Piedmont Gold' and features green leaves with bright chartreuse edges.

 With such a broad palette of colors to choose from, there is almost no end to the combinations you can make with coralbells.
 That, plus their adaptability to being both in-ground and container plants, makes this a truly versatile plant.
 'Carnival Plum Crazy' has dark purple-bronze foliage and delicate white flowers in the summer.

 Lungwort is an old-fashioned perennial prized for its early spring blooms, and it's once again becoming popular.
-These beautiful perennials work wonders in shade gardens because of their multicolor long-lasting blooms, and their silver-pattern foliage.
+These beautiful perennials work wonders in shade gardens because of their multicolor long-lasting blooms and their silver-pattern foliage.
 'Twilight Pink' has spotted silver foliage and pink flowers in early spring.

-With tiny bell-shaped flowers that create a foam of bloom, this plant is also appreciated for its handsome clumps of leaves, which are broad, lobed, and distinctively veined.
+With tiny bell-shape flowers that create a foam of bloom, this plant is appreciated for its handsome clumps of leaves, which are broad, lobed, and distinctively veined.
 'Fire Frost' has small white flowers and lime green foliage with burgundy veining.
 Foamy bells can be divided to create more plants in the garden.